IrushiSalwathura/special-requests-management-api/README.md

       * Open the users collection.
       * Click "Insert Document".
-      * Replace the existing document with:
+      * Replace the existing document with the following and Click "Insert".
 ```bash
    {
    "name": "John Doe",